 What is a criminology degree?

-A master’s in criminology adds advanced training to an undergraduate degree through a blend of criminal justice and research courses.
-While a master’s in criminology is not typically a requirement for most law enforcement positions, it can certainly open up pathways to higher salaries and more opportunities.
+A master’s degree in criminology adds advanced training to an undergraduate degree through a blend of criminal justice and research courses.
+While a graduate degree is not typically a requirement for most law enforcement positions, it can certainly open up pathways to higher salaries and more opportunities.

 If you’re looking for an affordable criminal justice master’s program, many universities, including most of the ones in our ranking, offer combined bachelor’s/master’s programs in criminology where students can earn both degrees in just five years.
 Combining the degrees will save you money in the long run and of course, allow you to receive both degrees faster.